david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-24i15.
+The latest version is Release v-24i29.
 Please try the gallery and examples, and notify any bugs.

 Recent fixes/updates:
+* Fix GOSUB interactions with late rules (#107).
+* Add verbose logging of GOSUB/return.
 * Add new Show All Objects (checkerboard on toolbar) - for beta testing

+Older fixes/updates:
-* Fix transform numeric tags and mapping #105
+* Fix transform numeric tags and mapping (#105)
 * Fix transform numeric parsing
 * Fix error message and line number for when object already defined
 * Fix verbose logging
-* Fix handling of tags and mappings in sprite building #102 #103
+* Fix handling of tags and mappings in sprite building (#102 #103)

-Older fixes/updates:
 * Fixed parsing of SOUNDS line to detect bad characters in a seed (#101).
 * The 'show layers' button now provides help about using PgUp/PgDn, and shows the level number (#93).
 * Gallery programs have been filtered, keeping only those that work with this release, and have a 'hack' link.